jonypeixoto/gaming-projects/2d-projects/Project30-doodle-jump/README.md

 ## Here, you will find the step by step to run this project
 </br>

-OPEN THE GAME USING ECLIPSE SOFTWARE
+OPEN THE GAME USING UNITY SOFTWARE
 <br/>

 1. Download the .RAR zipped file below